 During the foreground calibration procedure, the ADC calculates a calibration factor which is internally applied to the ADC until the next ADC power-off.
-The application can not use the ADC until the calibration is completed.
-The calibration should be performed before starting A/D conversion.
-The calibration is initiated by setting the CLB bit to 1.
-The CLB bit stays at 1 during the calibration sequence.
-Then it is cleared by hardware as soon as the calibration is completed.
+The application must not use the ADC during calibration and must wait until it is completed.
+Calibration should be performed before starting A/D conversion.
+The calibration is initiated by setting bit CLB=1.
+CLB bit stays at 1 during all the calibration sequence.
+It is then cleared by hardware as soon as the calibration is completed.

-When the ADC operating conditions change (such as supply power voltage V{DDA} , positive reference voltage V{REF+} , temperature and so on), it is recommended to re-run a calibration cycle.
+When the ADC operating conditions change (such as supply power voltage $V{DDA}$ , positive reference voltage $V{REFP}$ , temperature and so on), it is recommended to re-run a calibration cycle.

-The internal analog calibration can be reset by setting the RSTCLB bit in ADC_CTL1 register.
+The internal analog calibration can be reset by setting the RSTCLB bit in ADC\CTL1 register.

-Calibration procedure by software:
+Calibration software procedure:

-- 1. Ensure ADCON=1. - 2.
-Delay 14 CK_ADC to wait for ADC stability.
+- 1. Ensure that ADCON=1.

+- 2. Delay 14 CK\ADC to wait for ADC stability.

 - 3. Set RSTCLB (optional).

-- 4. Set CLB=1.

-- 5. Wait for CLB=0.
+- 4. Set CLB=1. - 5.
+Wait until CLB=0.